snetdev/docs/fields.rst

   initialization; and

-- in each box, direct pointers to the data allocated by the box language are passed around:
+- in each box, direct pointers to the data allocated by the box language can be passed around:

-  - a box function receives directly a pointer to the data, not a field reference;

   - when a box function "sends" the data to ``out``, it must first *wrap* the data pointer in a field container to obtain a field reference.

-  - the pointer passed to the box function transfers ownership of that reference.
-In particular, if the box consumes an input field and does not forward it via the ``out`` function, it must decrease its reference counter and check for deallocation.
+  - a box can *unwrap* an input field to release the field reference without deallocating the data.

 Registration for LMA types during system initialization
 -------------------------------------------------------